thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

-- With below command we can list the topics created on source kafka cluster, changing the context and pod name we can use the same format to list topics in destination server.
+- With below command we can list the topics created on source kafka cluster, changing the context and pod name the same command can be reused to list topics from destination kind cluster.

 ```
 $ kubectl --context kind-kafka-dest -n kafka exec pod/kafka-dest-source-0 -c kafka -- sh -c 'bin/kafka-topics.sh --list --bootstrap-server localhost:9092'
 ```

-- After executing into the source or destination pod with below command we can produce message or consume messages on appropriate cluster
+- After executing into the kafka cluster pod on the source or destination kind cluster, we can use below command to produca and consume messages.

 ```
 -- exec into the kafka cluster pod to execute